 If you’re a PR professional, freelance writer, or business owner, please understand that we do not publish sponsored posts, and do not provide links to business websites from either the body or byline of any guest posts.

-To keep you from chasing your tail, here are some guidelines and suggestions for your post:
+To keep you from chasing your tail, here are some guidelines and suggestions for your guest post:

 Feel free to submit your content in Word or plain text format.
 It’d be great if you could also follow these points in preparing your post for us:

 With travel, it’s all about the pictures.
 And pictures that include pets are the best!
-We ask that each post has at least two images and please note:
+We ask that each post has at least four images and please note:

-We edit all the posts that appear on Take Paws.
-We rarely edit them heavily, but we will change titles, rework openings or conclusions, add links, or correct grammar and spelling.
-We hope you won’t be offended—we’re just trying to make every post we publish as successful as possible.
-Our goal is to get a post that hits the mark with our readers—which is also good for you.
+We edit all the guest posts that appear on Take Paws, and by submitting your article you agree to accept our changes.
+Posts are rarely heavily edited, but we do change titles, rework openings or conclusions, add links and subheadings, and correct grammar and spelling.
+Our goal is to publish a post that hits the mark with our readers—which is also good for you.

 You’ve worked to give us great content, and we’re happy to help you promote you.
 Provide us with a byline, which should be a sentence or two explaining who you are and what you do.
 Feel free to include up to two links to your personal blog, your Facebook page, your Twitter profile, or your Google+ page.
 Links to business websites will be removed.
 Your byline will appear at the bottom of your post.

-We ask that the posts you submit to us are written exclusively for use by us.
-While you’re more than welcome to write on the same topic, duplicating an article published on another site will get us both in trouble with Google, and we’ll remove them from the site.
+The posts you submit to us must be written exclusively for our use.
+While you may have written on the same topic, duplicating an article published on another site will get us both in trouble with Google, and will be removed from the site.

 We may decline to use your post because of its quality, the relevance of the topic, or because we’ve recently posted on the same subject.
-If you have any questions or concerns, please contact us, and we’ll do our best to answer them.
+If you have any questions or concerns, please contact us.

 Thank you – we can’t wait to your stories about the places you’ve visited with your pets!